Waning

-Waning Crescent is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 6% and getting smaller.
-The 27 days old Moon is in ♑ Capricorn.
+Waning Crescent on .
+Illuminated surface of the Moon is 6% and getting smaller.
+Lunar cycle is 27 days old.

 Moon rises after midnight to early morning and sets in the afternoon.
 It is visible in the early morning low to the east.